 This includes news and all aspects of current affairs and public affairs (political, economic and social) as well as journalistic activities in agriculture, arts, music, religion, science, sports and variety.
 This also includes user-generated content when incorporated in news, current affairs and public affairs stories.

-Complaints beyond the Ombudsman's mandate should be addressed directly to the programs concerned, or Audience Relations.
+Complaints beyond the Ombudsperson's mandate should be addressed directly to the programs concerned, or Audience Relations.

-When filling the Ombudsman's position, the CBC openly seeks candidates from outside as well as inside the Corporation.
+When filling the Ombudsperson's position, the CBC openly seeks candidates from outside as well as inside the Corporation.

 After appropriate consultation, the President and CEO establishes a selection committee of four.
 Two members, including the committee chair, must be from the public.
 People currently employed by the Corporation or employed by the Corporation within the previous three years will be excluded from nomination as public members.
 The other committee members are chosen, one among CBC management, the other among its working journalists.
 Members representing the Corporation and journalists jointly select the committee chair among the two representatives of the public.